esl-epfl/biomedbench/Applications/CognWorkMon/single_core/X-Heep/README.md

 This was tested on a Xylinx PYNQ-Z2 FPGA on the X-Heep version: `dab270bf056deb933e1f064037a7af8c30bd05b2`.

-On the file `defines.h`, you can find debugging and profiling macros.
+On the file `main.h`, you can find debugging and profiling macros.

 ### Memory Configuration